Floris/blog/readme.md

 :tada: My first laravel project :tada:

+You need to be registered to enter the website by default.
+That can be changed in the routes/web.php.
+By removing "->middleware('auth');".

 Register Page is disabled by default,
 Go to routes/web.php and uncomment it for the register page.